estatistics/lavaan-multi-cfa-sem-functions/README.md

 --------

 ### run_qqplots_cfa()
-It generates ggplot2 Chi-square Q-Q plots for a list of dataframes.
-By using the previous function outlier_remove_cfa().
+It generates ggplot2 Chi-square Q-Q plots for a list of dataframes by using the previous function outlier_remove_cfa() that it is based on Mahalanobis Distance.
 It can help identifies extreme cases across all datasets simultaneously.
-The function automatically arranges these plots into an organized grid.
-Ideal for initial data screening.
+The function automatically arranges these multi plots into an organized grid.
+Ideal for initial data screening when you examine multiple datasets.